NeoGeographyToolkit/StereoPipeline/docs/stereo_algorithms.rst

     Choose among several flavors of SGBM.
 Use ``sgbm`` for the less-memory intensive mode.
 Setting this mode to ``hh`` will run the full-scale two-pass dynamic programming algorithm.
-It will consume O(image_width * image_height * num_disparities) bytes and it tends to crash for a large input disparity range.
+It will consume O(image_width * image_height * num_disparities) bytes of memory, and may run out of memory for a large input disparity range.
 Use ``3way`` for yet another flavor which OpenCV does not document.

 -block_size (default = 3):
     Block size to use to match blocks from left to right image.
 It